Krati-Ag-02/get-jokes/README.md

-# GetJokesAPI
+# GetJokes

 **Brief Description:**
 A simple web project that fetches and displays random jokes using a public API.
-Built with HTML, CSS, and JavaScript.
+*This project was created purely for practice and learning purposes.*

 ---